-- (e) Where a manager, through no fault of its own, due to reasons other than the appreciation or depreciation of the market value of the instruments comprising a portfolio, is unable to comply with a limit prescribed in this paragraph, the manager must, if the breach is not rectified within 30 days of the date on which the manager becomes aware of the breach, submit a detailed plan setting out measures to rectify the breach, for consideration for approval by the Registrar. - (10) A manager may include in any index tracking portfolio, securities issued by any concern to an amount of 120 percent of that concern's weighting in a relevant index, subject to a maximum of 35 percent of the market value of all the assets comprising that portfolio. - (11) A manager may include in a precious metal and minerals portfolio, securities issued by any concern, equal to that concern's weighting in its relevant precious metal Index, subject to a maximum of 60 percent of the market value of all the assets comprising that portfolio. - (12)(a) Where a manager includes preference shares in a portfolio, the shares must be treated as equity securities where the issuer of the shares has included them as part of its share capital on its balance sheet. - (b) Preference shares which do not form part of the share capital of an issuer must be treated as non-equity securities. - (13) A manager may include in a portfolio instruments based on the value of any precious metal as defined in the Precious Metals Act, 2005 (Act No. 37 of 2005), only to an aggregate maximum limit of 10 percent of the market value of all the assets comprising the portfolio, provided that- - (a) such instruments are listed and traded on an exchange and are not synthetic instruments; - (b) where the instruments are issued as exchange traded funds in the form of non-equity securities as contemplated for inclusion in terms of this Chapter, the exposure to such instruments must be added to the overall exposure permitted in terms of Table 1 for the relevant guarantor, or in the absence of a guarantor, the market maker of the non-equity security overall;
+(10) A manager may include in any index tracking portfolio, securities issued by any concern to an amount of 120 percent of that concern's weighting in a relevant index, subject to a maximum of 35 percent of the market value of all the assets comprising that portfolio.

+(11) A manager may include in a precious metal and minerals portfolio, securities issued by any concern, equal to that concern's weighting in its relevant precious metal Index, subject to a maximum of 60 percent of the market value of all the assets comprising that portfolio.

+- (12)(a) Where a manager includes preference shares in a portfolio, the shares must be treated as equity securities where the issuer of the shares has included them as part of its share capital on its balance sheet. - (b) Preference shares which do not form part of the share capital of an issuer must be treated as non-equity securities.

+(13) A manager may only include in a portfolio instruments based on the value of any precious metal as defined in the Precious Metals Act, 2005 (Act No. 37 of 2005), to an aggregate maximum limit of 10 percent of the market value of all the assets comprising the portfolio, provided that-

-- (c) the portfolio may not be obliged to take physical delivery of the precious metal; - (d) the limit constitutes the entire commodity exposure of a portfolio; and - (e) these commodity exposure limits apply equally to a portfolio investing in a foreign scheme or exchange traded fund. - (14)(a) Despite the provisions of sub-paragraph (3), a manager may only invest in an exchange traded fund or an exchange traded note, whether organised as a portfolio of a collective investment scheme or not, where that exchange traded fund or note ordinarily owns securities permitted by this Notice. - (b)A manager may only include physical exchange traded funds or exchange traded notes in a portfolio. - (c)A manager may not include exchange traded funds or exchange traded notes which are capable of obtaining leveraged exposure to underlying assets. - (15) The inclusion limits determined in this Chapter will apply, according to the type of instrument it is, irrespective of whether the instrument issued by an exchange traded fund is an equity instrument, a non-equity instrument or a participatory interest of a collective investment scheme. - (16) Where a manager enters into a repurchase agreement, the manager must ensure that - - (a) the securities which are the subject of such an agreement, and are to be included in a portfolio on the basis that one security has been exchanged for another, are- - (i) of equal value, - (ii) included subject to the limits and conditions of this Notice and the investment policy contained in the supplemental deed;
+- (a) such instruments are listed and traded on an exchange and are not synthetic instruments; - (b) where the instruments are issued as exchange traded funds in the form of non-equity securities as contemplated for inclusion in terms of this Chapter, the exposure to such instruments must be added to the overall exposure permitted in terms of Table 1 for the relevant guarantor, or in the absence of a guarantor, the official market maker appointed by the issuer of the non-equity security; - (c) the portfolio may not be obliged to take physical delivery of the precious metal; - (d) the limit constitutes the entire commodity exposure of a portfolio; and - (e) these commodity exposure limits apply equally to a portfolio investing in a foreign collective investment scheme or exchange traded fund. - (14)(a) Despite the provisions of sub-paragraph (3) and subject to the provisions of paragraph 3(13), a manager may only invest in an exchange traded fund or an exchange traded note, whether organised as a portfolio of a collective investment scheme or not, where that exchange traded fund or exchange traded note ordinarily owns securities permitted by this Notice.

+- (b) A manager may only include physical exchange traded funds or exchange traded notes in a portfolio. - (c) A manager may not include exchange traded funds or exchange traded notes which are capable of obtaining leveraged exposure to underlying assets.

+(15) The inclusion limits determined in this Chapter will apply, according to the type of instrument it is, irrespective of whether the instrument issued by an exchange traded fund is an equity instrument, a non-equity instrument or a participatory interest of a collective investment scheme.

+(16) Where a manager enters into a repurchase agreement, the manager must ensure that-